-Account receivables are those receivables (In US $) which will receive within 12 months from the date of credit sales transaction done by the entity and customer and the no. of days in which the amount received is called accounts receivable aging.
+Account receivables are those receivables (In US $) that will receive within 12 months from the date of credit sales transaction done by the entity and customer and the no. of days in which the amount received is called accounts receivable aging.
 It is a useful comparison and strategic financial tool.
 This is a report which shows the outstanding amount/ trade receivables for a period of time.
 Basically accounts receivables are the Trade account receivables/ Customers who purchase the goods from the entity.
 Aging is the age (No. of days) of Trade Account receivables in which they will make payment to the entity.
 This is a method used by the management to measure and identify any issues within an entity’s account receivables.
 Account receivable is also known as the aging schedule.

-Formula to Calculate Aging of Accounts Receivables
+Formula to Calculate Aging of Accounts Receivables:

-Since No. of days in a Financial Year is 365 days but we generally calculate the aging by multiply of 360 days to avoid fractions.
+Since No. of days in a Financial Year is 365 days but we generally calculate the aging by multiplying of 360 days to avoid fractions.
 We can consider 365 days or 360 days as per self-decision.

 Type of Accounts Receivable Aging